hyperledger-archives/grid-rfcs/0000-catalog.md

 Product](https://github.com/hyperledger/grid-rfcs/blob/fbedec06d70b16492fea9f6b1e87146c5fc56771/0000-product.md).

 GTIN formats consist of 14-digit "numeric strings" which include some amount of internal "0" padding depending on the specific GTIN format (GTIN-12, GTIN-13, or GTIN-14).
-After the 12-hex-characters that are consumed by the grid namespace prefix, the product namespace prefix, GS1 namespace prefix, and catalog product namespace prefix, there are 58 hex characters remaining in the address.
+After the 12-hex-characters that are consumed by the gridnamespace prefix, the product namespace prefix, GS1 namespace prefix, and catalog product namespace prefix, there are 58 hex characters remaining in the address.

 The 12 to 14 digits of the GTIN can be left padded with 40 to 42-hex-character zeroes and right padded with 2-hex-character zeroes to accommodate potential